 Reaching All Students with Universal Design for Learning

-Universal Design for Learning recognizes that variability exists in student populations along many spectra.
-It guides the design of learning experiences with the goal of ensuring all learners reach their potential.
+Universal Design for Learning guides the design of learning experiences with the goal of ensuring all learners reach their potential.

 What is Universal Design for Learning (UDL)?

-Universal Design for Learning (UDL) takes the principles of Universal Design into an educational setting.
-When we recognize that variability exists in student populations along many spectra, we strive to design learning experiences that are flexible and adaptable to a multitude of situations.
-The goal of UDL is learner agency that is purposeful and reflective, resourceful and authentic, and strategic and action-oriented.
+Universal Design for Learning (UDL) takes the principles of Universal Design into an educational setting, striving to design learning experiences that are flexible and adaptable to a multitude of learners.

-Many aspects of digital accessibility are included in part of the UDL guidelines.
-These include offering content in multiple formats, providing captions and transcripts, and ensuring learners have control over things like speed of videos and the ability to zoom into images.
-By designing with UDL, accessibility features are being built into a course from the start, meaning fewer revisions or accommodations will need to be made if a student registered with the Disability Resource Office enrolls in the course.
+Many aspects of digital accessibility are included in part of the UDL guidelines, for example offering content in multiple formats, providing captions and transcripts, and ensuring learners have control over speed of videos and the ability to zoom into images.
+Designing with UDL builds accessibility features into a course from the start, preventing extensive remediation work in the future.

 Guideline 1: Design for multiple means of engagement

-The first of CAST’s guidelines targets the “Why” of learning and focuses on recognizing that different students are motivated to engage by different things.
-Applying this principle means adding flexibility and choice for students, particularly if you find that there is content your students not engaging with as much as they should, or showing less motivation for or less buy-in for?
+This guideline targets the “Why” of learning.
+It recognizes that different students are motivated to engage by different things.
+To applying this principle, add flexibility and choice for students, particularly if you find that there is content your students are showing less engagement and motivation for.

-• Can any learner, regardless of disability or cognitive difference, fully do what you are asking them to do?
+- Can every learner, regardless of disability or cognitive difference, fully do what you are asking them to do?

 Visit the Teaching Resources Page on Boosting Motivation with UDL to learn more about providing multiple means of engagement and boosting learner motivation.